-In a class where manuals are very limited, driving enthusiasts will find it noteworthy that most of the 5-Series models can be had with a manual gearbox.
+In a class where manuals are very limited, driving enthusiasts will find it noteworthy that most 5-Series cars can be had with a manual gearbox.
 The only exceptions are the ActiveHybrid 5 and the xDrive all-wheel-drive versions, which only come with an automatic.

-Despite all the onboard electronics and sensors, BMW keeps it real—or at least feeling that way.
-The electric power steering in the new BMW 5-Series is the best you'll find in a sedan its size; it has a great, natural sensation on center and plenty of road feel in tight corners.
+Electronics haven't overwhelmed this car the way they did in past BMWs.
+The electric power steering in the new BMW 5-Series is the best you'll find in a sedan its size; it has natural feel on center as well as plenty of feedback in tight corners.
 Add BMW's Integral Active Steering, which steers the rear wheels slightly in the opposite direction below about 35 mph, or in the same direction at higher speeds, to either help enhance stability or aid parking, and you end up with an even more nimble, tossable car--although some think that you sacrifice some of the natural steering feel.